At Foster, we’re in the business of helping writers succeed online.

 All of this is to say that choosing Ghost opens up a world of possibilities.
 No matter what you’re trying to do with your audience or business, chances are it’s possible using Ghost and some combination of third party tools.

-Finally, despite Ghost’s up front pricing (more about that in a moment) it’s substantially less expensive on the back end if you run a paid newsletter.
+Finally, despite Ghost’s up front pricing (more about that in a moment) it’s substantially less expensive in the long run if you run a paid newsletter.
 Unlike Substack, which takes 10%, Ghost doesn’t take anything.
 You pay for the tool up front, then keep all of your revenue (outside of the obligatory 2.9% for using Stripe).

 For smaller paid newsletters, the savings probably won’t be much compared to Substack’s 10%.
 But as your customer base and revenue grow, so will your savings.
 And again, that’s money you can invest into growing the business more, hiring employees or contractors, or just giving yourself a pay raise.